Yuli Gurriel Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in the league.
+- The Mets have a 4.35 team ERA that ranks 19th among all MLB pitching staffs.

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).
+- Mets pitchers combine to give up 190 total home runs at a clip of 1.2 per game (to rank 13th in the league).

-- The left-hander last appeared on Thursday against the Philadelphia Phillies, when he went four innings, allowing four earned runs while giving up five hits.
+- In his most recent time out on Thursday, Sept.
+21, the left-hander tossed four innings against the Philadelphia Phillies, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.